LISTEN TO AUDIO OF THIS CONTENT

-The term “smoking heroin” is a bit misleading – calling it “heroin vaping” is a more accurate description of the process, since it’s the vapors produced by heating up the heroin that users actually inhale.
+This term is a bit misleading.
+Calling it “heroin vaping” is a more accurate description of the process, since it’s the vapors produced by heating up the heroin that users actually inhale.

-Most people who smoke heroin simply place a dab of heroin on a small piece of tinfoil, hold a cigarette lighter or lit candle under the foil, and wait until the heroin starts to bubble.
+Most people who do smoke this drug simply place a dab on a small piece of tinfoil, hold a cigarette lighter or lit candle under the foil, and wait until it starts to bubble.
 Once it does, they inhale the vapors through a tube or funnel, such as a toilet paper roll.
-Tinfoil tends to be the surface of choice among users who smoke heroin because it’s cheap, easily accessible, and the amount of heat applied to the heroin is easy to control.
+Tinfoil tends to be the surface of choice among users because it’s cheap, easily accessible, and the amount of heat applied to it is easy to control.

 Since it can be tough to hold the tinfoil, control a flame, and manage the tube all at the same time, people who smoke heroin often do so with a buddy.
 One person holds the tinfoil with the heroin on top and heats the heroin with a flame, while the other person inhales the vapors through a tube.
 Heroin that’s heated up only smokes for a second or two, so users will often take multiple ‘hits’ off the same dab.